Requests for information will be directed to an appropriate team at the Treasury for a response.

-All enquiries from the media should be directed to the communications team in the first instance.
+All enquiries from the media should be directed to the Communications team in the first instance at [email protected]

-- Statistics New Zealand - www.stats.govt.nz - is New Zealand's major source of official statistics.
-Their web page 'Top Statistics' provides a snapshot of the most commonly sought-after statistical data - e.g., population, migration, employment, sales, GDP, CPI, PPI.
+- Stats NZ is New Zealand's major source of official statistics.
+Their Topics page provides quick access to the most commonly sought statistical data e.g. population, migration, employment, sales, national accounts, price indexes etc.

-- As New Zealand’s central bank, the Reserve Bank of New Zealand (Reserve Bank) - www.rbnz.govt.nz - has primary responsibility for the promotion and maintainance of the financial and monetary system.
-The Treasury sometimes receives queries about exchange rates and interest rates that are directed to the Reserve Bank.
-Questions regarding meeting the currency needs of the public are also directed to the Reserve Bank.
+- Reserve Bank of New Zealand (Reserve Bank) is New Zealand's central bank and has primary responsibility for the promotion and maintainance of the financial and monetary system.
+Queries about exchange rates, interest rates and the currency needs of the public are best directed to the Reserve Bank.

-Students are encouraged to visit or contact their own libraries first when seeking information.
-Most universities and major tertiary education institutions and large public library systems, collect and provide government publications and statistical information which is available to students.
+Most major education institutions and large public library systems collect government publications and statistical information which are avialable to borrowers.

 Requests under the Official Information Act 1982 (OIA)